wgseligman/GramsSim/GramsG4/README.md

          ./gramsg4 --nthreads 4

      will run with 4 simultaneous threads.
-The potential disadvantage of this is that the information in the output ntuples will *not* be in ascending order; while all the rows associated with a particular event will be adjacent to each other, the events will be written in a random order to the output ntuple.
+The potential disadvantage of this is that the events in the output trees will *not* be in ascending order.

    - If you are running multiple jobs to generate events, by default they'll all run with the same random number seed;i.e., in the options XML file there is a parameter `rngseed` which is set to -1 by default.
 To generate a different set of events for each job, you will want to vary the seed for each job.

       For example, if the job has a unique process ID in the variable `${Process}`, then you probably want something like this: